Sumangala (planthopper)

 Sumangala is a genus of planthoppers from the family Derbidae, tribe Rhotanini.
 The 13 species are found in southern Asia from southern India and Sri Lanka in the West over parts of mainland Asia (Myanmar, Malaysia, Thailand, Vietnam and southern China) to south-east Asian islands like Taiwan and the Philippines and including parts of Indonesia.
 The adult hoppers are around 5 mm long from head to the tip of the wings.
-They can be recognized by their forewing venation where the branch of the cubitus joins the first media branch to form the basal median cell, unlike in other genera of Rhotanini where the basal median cell is formed by a crossvein between the first media branch and the cubitus branch (Alara, Dichotropis, Levu, Rhotana, Rhotanella) or by the first branch of the media splitting again close to its base and the inner sub branch joining the cubitus branch (Muiralevu and Saccharodite).
-In Sumangala, the first media branch does not split and as a consequence, only 6 veins of the cubitus-media complex reach the margin at the end of the wing.
+They can be recognized by their forewing venation where a branch of cubitus anterior joins the initial media branch to form the basal median cell (see illustrations below), unlike in other genera of Rhotanini where the basal median cell is formed by a crossvein between the initial media branch and the cubitus branch (Alara, Dichotropis, Levu, Rhotana, Rhotanella) or by the initial branch of the media splitting again close to its base and the inner sub branch joining a cubitus branch (Muiralevu and Saccharodite).
+In Sumangala, the initial media branch does not split and as a consequence, only 6 veins of the cubitus-media complex reach the margin at the end of the wing.
 The forewings of Sumangala are mainly whitish and most of them lack larger black marks.